Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 Reflective practice in teaching, specifically through Tripp's critical incident model, serves as an indispensable tool to evaluate and enhance the quality of educational methods.
 This model revolves around reflecting on challenging incidents by evaluating what has been said or done within the classroom setting.

-It's not confined to severe or dangerous events; rather, "critical" is to be understood as relevant or significant, forming a pathway to both personal experience and organizational learning.
+It's not confined to severe or dangerous events; rather, "critical" is to be understood as relevant or significant, forming a pathway to both personal experience and organisational learning.

 • Surface Reflection: A quick reflection on teaching activity, often immediate and reactive.